StockSharp/doc/en/topics/api.md

 ## Features

-- **Strategy Scripting**: StockSharp API provides a robust scripting mechanism for writing and implementing trading strategies directly in [Designer](designer/strategies/using_csharp.md).
-Users can develop, test, and deploy trading algorithms using C#.
+- **Strategy Scripting**: StockSharp API provides a robust scripting mechanism for writing and implementing trading strategies directly in [Designer](designer/strategies/using_code.md).
+Users can develop, test, and deploy trading algorithms using C#, F# or Python.

 - **Analytical Tools**: The API is integrated with Hydra, a platform for detailed [market data analysis](hydra/analytics.md).
 It offers extensive support for data manipulation and storage, enabling complex analytical operations.